I'm working hard to make this case study responsive for smaller screens right now! Hang in tight :)

 Ruthless prioritization > doing it all

-One key insight I learned from Daniel Shaw, Autumn's founder: In an early-stage startup, there are a million and one things to work on, improve, and fix at all times.
-I learned that progress in this environment comes from putting on "blinders" to everything except one priority, and channeling all efforts into that strategic focus.
+Daniel Shaw, Autumn's founder, taught me that in an early-stage startup, there are a million and one things to work on, improve, and fix at all times.
+Progress in this environment comes from putting on "blinders," choosing a single priority, and channeling all efforts into that focus.

 Balance quick wins with long-term foundations

-Working on a time-boxed project taught me that on top of knowing what to build, I had to focus on WHEN to built it.
-I learned to map my designs on a timeline to determine what needs to exist now, what can wait, and what foundations need to be laid today for tomorrow’s success.
+Working on a multi-stage project taught me that on top of knowing what to build, I had to know WHEN to build it.
+I learned to map designs on a timeline, distinguishing what must exist now, what can wait, and what foundations need to be laid today for future success.

 Without access to traditional user research, I studied successful low-frequency marketplaces like Zillow instead.
 I discovered that good design insights often come from connecting existing dots in creative ways.